-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EACH OF THE PROPOSALS BELOW.
-THIS PROXY WILL BE VOTED AS DIRECTED, OR, IF NO DIRECTION IS INDICATED, WILL BE VOTED FOR EACH OF THE PROPOSALS BELOW AND, AT THE DISCRETION OF THE PERSONS NAMED AS PROXIES, UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.
-THIS PROXY MAY BE REVOKED AT ANY TIME BEFORE IT IS VOTED.

-1. The election of all nominees listed below for the Board of Directors, as described in the Proxy Statement:

-NOMINEES: Norman H. Pond, Edward Durbin, Robert D. Hempstead, David N. Lambeth and H. Joseph Smead

-FOR [] WITHHELD []

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write such name or names in the space provided below.)

-2. Proposal to ratify the appointment of Grant Thornton LLP as independent public accountants of the Company for the fiscal year ending December 31, 2001:

-FOR [] AGAINST [] ABSTAIN []

-3. Transaction of any other business which may properly come before the meeting and any adjour nment or postponement thereof.

-DATE: , 2001

-(Signature)
+The Board of Directors recommends a vote FOR each of the proposals below.
+This Proxy will be voted as directed, or, if no direction is indicated, will be voted FOR each of the proposals below and, at the discretion of the persons named as proxies, upon such other matters as may properly come before the meeting.
+This proxy may be revoked at any time before it is voted.

-(Signature if held jointly)

-(Please sign exactly as shown on your stock certificate and on the envelope in which this proxy was mailed.
-When signing as partner, corporate officer, attorney, executor, administrator, trustee, guardian or in any other representative capacity, give full title as such and sign your own name as well.
+1. The election of all nominees listed below for the Board of Directors, as described in the Proxy Statement: Nominees: Norman H. Pond, Kevin Fairbairn, Edward Durbin, George L. Farinsky, Robert D. Hempstead, David N. Lambeth and H. Joseph Smead FOR \square WITHHELD \square (INSTRUCTION: To withhold authority to vote for any individual nominee, write such name or names in the space provided below.)
+2. Proposal to ratify the appointment of Grant Thornton LLP as independent public accountants of the Company for the fiscal year ending December 31, 2002: FOR \square AGAINST \square ABSTAIN \square 3.
+Transaction of any other business which may properly come before the meeting and any adjournment or postponement thereof.
+D ATE:, 2002 (S gnature) (S gnature if held jointly) of lease sign exactly as shown on your stock certificate and on the envelope in which this proxy was mailed.
+When signing as partner, corporate ficer, attorney, executor, administrator, trustee, guardian or in any other representative capacity, give full title as such and sign your own me as well.
 If stock is held jointly, each joint owner should sign.)

-PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY,

-USING THE ENCLOSED ENVELOPE.
+PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY, USING THE ENCLOSED ENVELOPE.